In Rome Hospital, Unvaccinated Patients Fill Coronavirus Beds - UrduPoint

 In Rome Hospital, Unvaccinated Patients Fill Coronavirus Beds

-Rome, (UrduPoint / Pakistan Point News - 13th Oct, 2021 ) :In one Rome hospital, the vast majority of Covid-19 patients in intensive care are unvaccinated -- and many are urging Italian anti-vaxers to get the jab.
+Rome, (UrduPoint / Pakistan Point News - 14th Oct, 2021 ) :In one Rome hospital, the vast majority of Covid-19 patients in intensive care are unvaccinated -- and many are urging Italian anti-vaxxers to get the jab.

 A 41-year-old patient at the ICC Casalpalocco Covid hospital, who gave his name as Francesco, said he was opposed to the vaccine but that if he could go back, he would get jabbed.